owlen/docs-contract-sdk/getting-started/deploying-your-first-contract.md

 ---
 description: >-
-  This tutorial will take you through the entire process of writing and deploying a contract from start to finish in just a few minutes.
+  This tutorial will take you through the entire process of writing a contract and deploying it on a local instance of ORBS in just a few minutes.
 ---

 # Deploying your first contract